zanderlewis/ssh-dreamhost/README.md

-# SFTP-Dreamhost
+# SSH-Dreamhost
-Github Action for pushing code to Dreamhost via SFTP.
+Github Action for pushing code to Dreamhost via SSH.

 ## How to use
 ### STATIC